Jose2610/AGproject/README.md

 # Approachable Geek Coding Project
-This mobile application is a coding project by Approachable Geek to show where my technical skills are currently.
+This mobile application is a coding project by Approachable Geek to demonstrate where my technical skills currently are.

 ## Coding Assignment